 Losing a loved one is difficult, and this can be made even more stressful if that loved one left behind assets to distribute to rightful heirs or debts to resolve.
-At Statewide Probate®, a division of McDonald Fleming Moorhead, our skilled Probate Administration attorneys handle cases throughout Florida with experience and compassion.
+At Statewide Probate , a division of the law firm of McDonald Fleming and DeMaria, de Kozan & White, Attorneys at law, our skilled Probate Administration attorneys handle cases throughout Florida with experience and compassion.
 If you find yourself facing the daunting task of administering the estate of another, don’t go it alone.
 We are on your side and can take care of the probate process so that you and your family can focus on the important matters that arise following the death of a spouse, parent or other loved one.

 What is Probate?

 In Florida, probate is the legal system through which certain assets of a deceased person are used to pay off the deceased’s debts, and the remaining assets passed on to the heirs of the deceased person.

 - Proving to the Florida probate court that the deceased person’s will is valid

 - Identifying and preparing an inventory of the deceased person’s property

 - Determining the value of the deceased person’s property

 - Settling any outstanding debts and paying taxes due

 - Distributing the remaining property as the will or the law directs

 - Attorney and court fees which are typically paid from estate assets